 Our results of operations may be affected by volatility in currency exchange rates and our ability to effectively manage our currency transaction risks.
 In general, we conduct our business, earn revenue and incur costs in the local currency of the countries in which we operate.
-During the year ended December 31, 2020, 66% of our revenue was generated, and approximately 68% of our total costs were incurred in euros.
+During the year ended December 31, 2021, 65% of our revenue was generated, and approximately 75% of our total costs were incurred in euros.
 As we continue to expand internationally, our exposure to currency risks will increase.
-Historically, we have not managed our foreign currency exposure in a manner that would eliminate the effects of changes in foreign exchange rates.
+Historically, although we seek to monitor the ratio of revenues to expenses in certain foreign currencies, we have not managed all our foreign currency exposure in a manner that would eliminate the effects of changes in foreign exchange rates.
 Changes in exchange rates between the foreign currencies in which we do business and the euro will affect our revenue, cost of sales, and operating margins, and could result in exchange losses in any given reporting period.